rbisdorff/Digraph3/docSphinx/tutorial.rst

     Execution time  : 0.00018 sec.
     Results in sets: dompreKernels and abspreKernels.

-We notice three potential best choice recommendations: the Condorcet winner *D* (Line 4), the triplet *B*, *C* and *E* (Line 9), and finally the pair *A* and *G* (Line 14).
-The Rubis best choice recommendation is given by the **most determined** prekernel; the one supported by the most significant criteria coalition.
-This result is shown with the following command.
+We notice in :numref:`computePreKernels` three potential best choice recommendations: the Condorcet winner *D* (Line 4), the triplet *B*, *C* and *E* (Line 9), and finally the pair *A* and *G* (Line 14).
+The best choice recommendation is now given by the **most determined** prekernel; the one supported by the most significant criteria coalition.
+This result is shown with the :code:`showBestChoiceRecommendation` command.
+Notice that this method actually works by default on the broken chords digraph *bcg*.

 .. code-block:: pycon
+   :name: showBestChoice
+   :caption: Computing a best choice recommendation
    :linenos:

    >>> g.showBestChoiceRecommendation(CoDual=False)
     *****************************************
     Rubis best choice recommendation(s) (BCR)
      (in decreasing order of determinateness)
-    Credibility domain: [-100.00,100.00]
+    Credibility domain: [-1.00,1.00]
     === >> potential best choice(s)
     * choice              : ['D']
-      independence        : 100.00
+      independence        : 1.00
-      dominance           : 11.11
+      dominance           : 0.02
-      absorbency          : -100.00
+      absorbency          : -1.00
       covering (%)        : 100.00
-      determinateness (%) : 55.56
+      determinateness (%) : 51.03
-      - most credible action(s) = { 'D': 2.07, }
+      - most credible action(s) = { 'D': 0.02, }
     === >> potential best choice(s)
     * choice              : ['A', 'G']
       independence        : 0.00
-      dominance           : 55.56
+      dominance           : 0.78
       absorbency          : 0.00
       covering (%)        : 70.00
       determinateness (%) : 50.00